RobbeTh-PXL/Project-Theia/README.md

 ## Mythology
 Theia is known as the goddess of sight. <br>
-Many Greeks believe that her eyes were beams of light known to provide insight to mortals, <br>
+Many Greeks believe that her eyes were beams of light known to provide insight to mortals.
-thus the symbol associated with Theia is her eyes.
+*Blindness in our case ~ potato potato*

 ## Mininum Viable Product
 - Eye Detection: